5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 ATVs do not come with roll cages, but UTVs and side by sides will often have roll cages.

-There is current talks across the world to add some kind of roll cage or protections for ATV riders.
-What needs to happen is movements from the ATV manufacturers, especially since they keep making ATVs bigger.
-It didn’t used to be such a big issue as ATVs would weigh a little more than most riders, but now they can weigh triple that.
+There are current talks across the world to add some kind of roll cage or protections for ATV riders.
+What needs to happen is movements from the manufacturers, especially since they keep making them bigger.
+It didn’t use to be such a big issue, as ATVs would weigh a little more than most riders, but now they can weigh triple that.